Arrange your appointment at DKZ online.

 When can the best and most aesthetically pleasing results be achieved?

-Usually, if the skin cancer:
+As a rule, if the skin cancer

 - has a high risk of recurrence or has recurred after previous treatment;

-- has edges that are difficult to define;
+- Has edges that are difficult to define;

 - is large or growing rapidly.